Standard imports

 import logomaker

-dataset, which contains data from the splicing MPRA of Wong et al. (2018).
+In this tutorial we show how to train multiple models with different G-P maps on the same dataset.
+To this end we use the built-in 'mpsa' dataset, which contains data from the splicing MPRA of Wong et al. (2018).
 Next we show how to to compare the performance of these models, as in Figs. 5a-5d of Tareen et al. (2020).
-Finally, we demonstrate how to visualize the parameters of the 'pairwise'
+Finally, we demonstrate how to visualize the parameters of the 'pairwise' G-P map trained on these data; similar visualizations are shown in Figs. 5e and 5f of Tareen et al. (2020).

-Training multiple models¶
+Training multiple models

 The models that we train each have a GE measurement process and one of four different types of G-P map: additive, neighbor, pairwise, or blackbox.
-The trained models are similar (though not identical) to the following built-in models, which can be loaded with mavenn.load_example_model()
+The trained models are similar (though not identical) to the following built-in models, which can be loaded with mavenn.load_example_model():

-'mpsa_additive_ge'
+• 'mpsa_additive_ge'

-'mpsa_neighbor_ge'
+• 'mpsa_neighbor_ge'

-'mpsa_pairwise_ge'
+• 'mpsa_pairwise_ge'

-'mpsa_blackbox_ge'
+• 'mpsa_blackbox_ge'

-dataset.
+First we load, split, and preview the built-in 'mpsa' dataset.
 We also compute the length of sequences in this dataset.

 [2]: